 Institutions or businesses partnering with institutions can apply for a Campus Sustainability Achievement Award by submitting a case study to the Campus Sustainability Hub.
 Note that you will need to login in order to submit to the Hub.

-We are currently accepting submissions for the 2018 AASHE Sustainability Awards through May 11.
-If you have any questions, please email firstname.lastname@example.org.
+Submissions for the 2018 AASHE Sustainability Awards have now closed.
+Any submissions received now will be considered for the 2019 AASHE Sustainability Awards.
+If you have any questions, please email email@example.com.

 Award winners receive: